 F.A.Q.
 Frequently asked questions

-application start.
-You can install both JRE and JDK depending on your Eclipse build.
-If you plan to develop
+You can install either JRE or JDK depending on your Eclipse build.
+If you plan to use Eclipse

-products in Java in your build, probably the best choice would be using JDK instead of JRE.
+for Java development, the best choice would probably be to use JDK instead of JRE.

 Learn more: https://wiki.eclipse.org/Eclipse/Installation#Install_a_JVM